typescene/typescene/src/docs/dom/start/ProjectSetup.md

 ## Create a project folder

-Your application code needs to live in a folder on your hard drive, along with its dependencies (libraries, such as Typescene itself).
+Your application code needs to live in a folder on your hard drive, along with its dependencies (i.e. libraries and tools, such as Typescene itself).

-Create this folder using the Finder (Mac), Explorer (Windows) or the terminal:
+Create a folder using the Finder (Mac), Explorer (Windows) or the terminal:

 ```bash
 mkdir my-project